open-neuroscience/open-neuroscience.github.io/content/en/home/intro.md

 weight = 1  # Order that this section will appear.

 title = "Open Neuroscience"
-subtitle = "Aggregator & curation of open source neurosicience projects"
+subtitle = "Aggregator & curation of open source neuroscience projects"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.